bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/Organization_0Ksewl9eXCOBb5HfyICi72/Documentation.md

-Name of the author(s), according to ISO 19115 terminology.
+Name of the organizations/authors, according to ISO 19115 terminology.
 >NOTE Maps to PROV:Agent.